 In Residence is a new strand of the Participation Programme which supports artists with a particular focus on public and social practice, connecting the gallery with our locality over an extended period of time.
-Collective practice They Are Here (Harun Morrison and Helen Walker) are the inaugural artists of this new pilot residency programme and aim to engage and confront a number of social issues specific to the gallery’s locality as well as its neighbouring boroughs.
+Collective practice They Are Here (Harun Morrison and Helen Walker) are the inaugural artists of this new pilot residency programme and aim to engage and confront a number of social issues specific to the gallery’s locality, as well as its neighbouring boroughs.

 They Are Here (f.
 2006) is a collaborative practice steered by Helen Walker and Harun Morrison, currently based in London and on the River Lea.

-Their recent projects, performances and exhibitions include 40 Temps, 8 Days, Tate Modern, London; The People Behind The Financial System: Sweden, Konsthall C, Stockholm (both 2017); Tantalus, Victoria & Albert Museum, London; Precarity Centre: B5 5RS, Grand Union, Birmingham; PLEASE IDENTIFY YOURSELF, Furtherfield, London; OffshoreTransactions, River Lea, UP Projects (all 2016); Location Scouts, South London Gallery, London (2015).
-In June 2016 They Are Here co–founded Ayandeh Garden, a community growing project in Finsbury Park involving young adult refugees and asylum seekers.
+Their recent projects, performances and exhibitions include 40 Temps, 8 Days, Tate Modern, London; The People Behind The Financial System: Sweden, Konsthall C, Stockholm; PLEASE IDENTIFY YOURSELF, Furtherfield, London; Tantalus, Victoria & Albert Museum, London (all 2017); Precarity Centre: B5 5RS, Grand Union, Birmingham; Offshore Transactions, River Lea, UP Projects (both 2016) and Location Scouts, South London Gallery, London (2015).
+In June 2016, They Are Here co–founded Ayandeh Garden, a community–growing project in Finsbury Park involving young adult refugees and asylum seekers.